| |

 Note

-These are the "nominal" NS rules and may be modified on a weekly basis.
+These are the "nominal" NS rules; they may be modified on a weekly basis.

-Refer to the Next NS web page for details on any
+Refer to the Next NS web page and nccc-blue or CQ-Contest reflector messages for details.

 Time